Zurina/Learningobjectives/LearningGoals.md

 - Explain about the Event Loop in Node.js

+    - JavaScript is a single threaded language, meaning that originally we could not preform async. requests.
+Thats where we use a web API, supplied by the V8 engine.
+This allows us to kick our async. functions over in a C++ code that executes them, and returns them when ready.
+The loop goes as so : Func() enters the Call Stack in JS, if it is a async function, it will be sent to the web API, witch will execute the async code, then it will get sent to the call Queue, where it sits until the CallStack is empty and ready to execute the next task.

     https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/
     - Node.js is an event-based platform.
 This means that everything that happens in Node is the reaction to an event.